jinheeyi/Workshop-task-2/README.md

 Website link: https://jinheeyi.github.io/workshop2/

 ## Introduction
 - Continuing and going back to workshop 1, I felt the completed background was missing something to make it more abstract, and bringing it to life.
-The workshop 1, where circles and shapes, popping out, seemed natural to bring visual interest, but I thought to myself that I wanted to make the sketch enjoyable for viewers (circles and shapes popping out).
-So I looked up into variables, and decided to focus on creating repetitive lines which it'll enhance the rhythm and the flow of the composition.
+The workshop 1, where circles and shapes, popping out, seemed natural to bring visual interest, but I thought to myself that I wanted to make the sketch enjoyable for viewers, and creating their own sketch, interacting it. (circles and shapes popping out).
+So I looked up into variables, again and decided to focus on creating repetitive lines which it'll enhance the rhythm and the flow of the composition for this workshop.
 - By adding it, it'll interact, with using the code mouseX and mouseY, and putting random numbers.
 The mouse will eventually turn into lines that scatter only inside the sketch.

 ## Notes(working progress)